4.5 564 Google reviews

 While its precise mechanisms are not fully understood, ECT is considered safe and effective when administered under medical supervision.

-• Medication Management: Ensuring adherence to prescribed treatment for symptom stability.
+• Medication Management – Ensuring consistent adherence to prescribed treatments.

-• Social Skills Training: Building communication and relationship management skills.
+• Social Skills Training – Enhancing communication and interpersonal abilities.

 Living with Schizophrenia

 Managing schizophrenia is an ongoing process that requires consistency and self-care, along with strong social support, lifestyle adjustments, and continuous collaboration with mental health professionals.
+A structured care plan is key to the long-term management of schizophrenia.
 Here are some daily strategies that can support long-term recovery and help individuals with Schizophrenia lead more stable, fulfilling lives:-

 • Stick to Treatment Plans: Regular therapy and medication help control symptoms.